 Care of Silver Lace Vine

 Silver lace vine care is easy, as these adaptable plants require very little care once established and are not overly picky about the soil they are grown in.
 However, this vine can quickly become invasive in some areas unless growth is restricted or contained on a self-standing arbor or fence.

 Trim the vine before new spring growth emerges, removing any dead wood and cutting it back for size.
 The vine will handle severe pruning if done in early spring.
 Soak garden clippers in hydrogen peroxide before clipping and discard cuttings.

 Provide fertilizer sparingly during the growing season.

-The growing and care of silver lace vines is simple enough for just about anyone.
+The growing and care of silver lace vines are simple enough for just about anyone.
 These beautiful vines will make a stunning addition along an arbor or trellis in the garden, filling the area with its intoxicating fragrance.